NonoDOS/Virtual-Pet/README.md

 <img width="633" alt="Screen Shot 2021-07-01 at 7 41 23 AM" src="https://user-images.githubusercontent.com/44306655/124143792-44163400-da40-11eb-86ec-1be9b62c5c57.png">

-#Introduction
+Introduction

 A Pet Stimulation game with basic functions such as feeding cleaning and playing with the virtual pet.
 Addition features would be added according to the project time frame.

-# Background
+Background

 This game converted for play in a web browser.
 It can also be enhanced as a mobile game in the future with media queries.
 It is basically an animal stimulation game with the time lapse,timer count down using setIntervals .
-Basic Game with basic functions such as feeding, cleaning/brushing/)enhanced with p5.
+Basic Game with basic functions such as feeding, cleaning/brushing/)enhanced with p5 and added functions such as ignoring and talking S#$%^&*()t!!..

-#Design/Features
+Design/Features
 	-Amime forest theme
 	-or scenery
 	-include night modes

-#Used Libraries:
+Used Libraries:
-    •    HTML
+    •   HTML5
     •   CSS
     •   JavaScript
     •   DOM
     •   Bootstrap
     •   P5.js
+    •	Git
-    and some P5 libraries
+    • 	some P5 libraries

-#Future Work
+Future Work
 	1.Adding mobile View
 	2. Enhance with graphic
 	3. 2D and 3D animation
 	4. Other graphic background using three.js and p5.js
 	5. Adding more functions like talking a walk, going swimming,

-#References
+References
 	1) need work
 	2) more work
 	3) more work

-#Acknowledgements
+Acknowledgements

 [Awesome Readme Templates](https://awesomeopensource.com/project/elangosundar/awesome-README-templates)
  - [Awesome README](https://github.com/matiassingers/awesome-readme)
  - [How to write a Good readme](https://bulldogjob.com/news/449-how-to-write-a-good-readme-for-your-github-project)
  - [ ]

-#API Reference
+API Reference

-#Appendix
+Appendix
 -Any other information goes here

 Authors